silphid/jen/README.md

 ### Scripts `bin` directories and your `PATH`

-DevOps-oriented shell scripts can be packaged and distributed with your jen templates and can be either "shared" (all projects can use them, regardless of which template they use) or "template- specific" (only accessible when a specific template is used).
+DevOps-oriented shell scripts can be packaged and distributed with your jen templates and can be either "shared" (all projects can use them, regardless of which template they use) or "template-specific" (only accessible when a specific template is used).

 When executing any action or shell command, jen always prepends your `PATH` env var with the template-specific `bin` directory, followed by the shared one.
 That means you can override shared scripts at the template level by redefining scripts with the same name as shared ones.

 ## Set Jen env vars

 - JEN_CLONE: Local directory where jen will clone your jen git repo (defaults to `~/.jen/repo`)
 - JEN_REPO: URL of your templates git repo to clone
 - JEN_SUBDIR: Optional sub-directory within your repo where to look for jen files.
 This can be useful when your git repo also contains other things.

 ### Example